Unboxed-Software/solana-course/content/solana-nft.md

 Let's begin by downloading the starter [code](https://github.com/Unboxed-Software/solana-metaplex-intro).
 The starter code includes an `assets` folder and the configuration file for our Candy Machine, `config.json`.
 Additionally, it includes two helper scripts.
 One creates a new keypair we will use for this lesson.
 The other creates the whitelist token we will later use to enable whitelist settings.

 ### 2. Setup

-While in the project's root directory, lets first install the dependencies for our starter code:
+While in the project's root directory, let's first install the dependencies for our starter code:

 ```sh
 npm install
 ```

-Next, let's set up a new keypair to use for this lesson and airdrop some devnet SOL using our helper script.
+Next, let's set up a new keypair to use for this lesson and airdrop some SOL using our helper script.
 Run the following command:

 ```sh
 npm start
 ```

 You should now see a new `private-key.json` file.
 Copy the keypair from the new file and import it into Phantom.

 ![Gif of Phantom Import](../assets/solana-nft-phantom.gif)